l7mp/learning-go/99-labs/04-immutability/README.md

    func (db *kvstore) setBalance(user string, amount int) error { ... }
    ```

-   Recall: setting a new balance `amount` is a sequence of a consecutive e `get` to obtain the current `balance` plus the version from the key-value store, followed by a `put(balance+amount)` to set the new balance.
-It is completely normal for the `put` to fail: this happens when another `splitdim` instance (when we scale the app out to several pods) has made a concurrent transaction between the `get` and the `put` call.
+   When using our key-value store, increasing or decreasing the  balance of a user by `amount` is a sequence of a consecutive `get` to obtain the current `balance` plus the current version stored in the key-value store, followed by a `put(balance+amount)` to set the new balance.
+It is completely normal for the `put` to fail: this happens when another `splitdim` instance (when we scale the app out to several pods) has made a concurrent transaction between our `get` and the `put` call.

-   The `setBalance` function therefore performs the following steps:
+   The `setBalance` function performs the following steps:
-   - call `db.Get(user)` to obtain the current balance for the user (and handle errors!),
+   - obtain the current balance for the user (and handle errors!): `vv, err := db.Get(user)`,
    - increase/decrease (based on whether the argument `amount` is positive or negative) the balance of the user:
      ```go
-     balance, _ := strconv.Atoi(vv.Value)
+     balance, _ := strconv.Atoi(vv.Value)            // Convert to integer: should be safe
-     vv.Value = fmt.Sprintf("%d", balance+amount)
+     vv.Value = fmt.Sprintf("%d", balance+amount)    // Set the new balance in the value
-     vkv := clientapi.VersionedKeyValue{user, vv}
+     vkv := clientapi.VersionedKeyValue{user, vv}    // Create a VersionedKeyValue
      ```
    - call `db.Put(vkv)` to upload the new balance to the key-value store and return an error if this fails,
    - return a `nil` error to indicate that the balance has been set.